Topic summary

 AI models are frequently asked to compare options.
 Being well-represented in comparison content — on your own site and on review platforms — significantly boosts AI citation rates.
 Traditional SEO has limited incentive to produce this content.

 Yes — but with clear priorities.
 If your audience still primarily discovers products through Google, traditional SEO remains the foundation.
-But if your audience includes early adopters, tech-forward buyers, or anyone under 35, a growing share of their discovery happens through AI search.
+If your audience includes early adopters, tech-forward buyers, or frequent AI search users, AEO and GEO are increasingly critical.
+AI Overviews now appear in 48% of all Google queries — making AI visibility a mainstream consideration, not a niche one.

-The practical answer: audit your content strategy for AEO gaps without abandoning your SEO fundamentals.
-The two are compatible.
-The worst outcome is treating them as identical and optimising for neither properly.
+The practical answer: audit your content strategy for AEO and GEO gaps without abandoning your SEO fundamentals.
+All three are compatible.
+The worst outcome is treating them as identical and optimising for none of them properly.

 See how your brand scores in AI search